 Finding a dedicated creative writing program at a school you're excited about can be a real challenge, and that's even before you start worrying about getting in.
 Nonetheless, there are some great options.
 In order to help you find the best school for you, this list rounds up some of the best colleges for creative writing in the United States.

-- MFA Ranking — If a school has a great graduate creative writing program, it means you'll be taught by those same professors and the excellent graduate students they attract.
-Schools with strong MFA programs are also more likely to have strong alumni networks and internship opportunities.
-However, many schools with great undergrad programs don't offer MFAs, in which case I simply focused on the other four options.
+- #1: MFA Ranking—If a school has a great graduate creative writing program, it means you'll be taught by those same professors and the excellent graduate students they attract.
+Schools with strong MFA programs are also more likely to have solid alumni networks and internship opportunities.
+However, many schools with great undergrad programs do not offer MFAs, in which case I simply focused on the other four options.

-- General School Reputation — The vast majority of your classes won't be in creative writing, so it's important that other parts of the school, especially the English department, are great as well.
+- #2: General School Reputation—The vast majority of your classes won't be in creative writing, so it's important that other parts of the school, especially the English department, are great as well.

-- Extracurricular Opportunities — One of the key advantages of majoring in creative writing is that it can provide access to writing opportunities outside the classroom, so I took what kind of internship programs, author readings, and literary magazines the school offers into consideration.
+- #3: Extracurricular Opportunities—One of the key advantages of majoring in creative writing is that it can provide access to writing opportunities outside the classroom, so I took what kind of internship programs, author readings, and literary magazines the school offers into consideration.

-- Diversity of Class Options — I gave extra points to schools with a variety of genre options and specific, interesting classes.
+- #4: Diversity of Class Options—I gave extra points to schools with a variety of genre options and specific, interesting classes.

-- Alumni/Prestige — This last criterion is a bit more subjective: is the school known for turning out good writers?
+- #5: Alumni/Prestige—This last criterion is a bit more subjective: is the school known for turning out good writers?
 Certainly it's less important than what kind of education you'll actually get, but having a brand-name degree (so to speak) can be helpful.

 The Best Creative Writing Schools

-And now let's get to the good stuff: the list of schools!
-The exact numbering is always arguable, so look at it as a general trend from absolutely amazing to still super great, rather than fixating on why one school is #3 and another #4.
+Now, let's get to the good stuff: the list of schools!
+The exact numbering is always arguable, so look at it as a general trend from absolutely amazing to still super great, rather than fixating on why one school is ranked #3 and another is ranked #4.

 Northwestern's undergrad creative writing program boasts acclaimed professors and an unparalleled track record of turning out successful writers (including Divergent author Veronica Roth and short-story writer Karen Russell).

 Outside the classroom, you can work on the student-run literary journal, intern at a publication in nearby Chicago, or submit to the Department of English's yearly writing competition.
-The university is also home to a top journalism program, so if you want to try your hand at non-fiction as well, you'll have plenty of opportunities.
+The university is also home to a top journalism program, so if you want to try your hand at nonfiction as well, you'll have plenty of opportunities to do so.

 Like Northwestern, Columbia is home to both a world-class creative writing program and a top journalism school (plus one of the best English departments in the country), so you have a wide range of writing-related course options.
 Columbia also benefits from its location in New York City, which is bursting at the seams with publishing houses, literary journals, and talented authors.